mmakhool/portfolio/README.md

 ![image](https://github.com/mmakhool/portfolio/assets/132611699/a96f4f34-be39-441c-96c6-f59377358195)

-/* The outcome of this multifaceted effort was a successful replacement of the legacy time-clock system.
-The new solution not only meets the immediate needs of the organization but also sets the stage for future enhancements and integrations.
-This project stands as a testament to my proficiency in modern technology stacks, system architecture, and my ability to deliver transformative solutions. */

 ## Support Toolbox

 A team we worked close with had a large amount of Tier 1 support tickets that were going directly to Tier 2 and Tier 3 teams.
 Our business support team is unable to fully